mrzzy/notes/src/software_dev/data_intense_apps/data_apps.md

 - latency/response time - of REST API get requests

 > Latency is the waiting time the request waits before handling request
-> While repsonse time is the total time that the client waits for the request to be handled
+> While response time is the total time that the client waits for the request to be handled

 Take multiple measurements to measure performance:
 - certain random variables can affect response time (ie packet loss, gc collection, page fault).